bratpeki/modern-milkytracker-guide/docs/fx.md

 **Description**:

-Bends the note pitch up.
+Bends the note pitch up by `PORTAMENTO SPEED` frequency units every tick.

 The greater the speed, the greater the bend.